 Once a decision has been made, the Complaints Sub-Committee will notify those involved usually within 5 working days of the meeting.
 The Panel will be provided with an update on all complaints dealt with by the Complaints Sub-committee on a quarterly basis.

 The Surrey Police and Crime Panel's Complaints Protocol and Complaints Handling Flowchart can be accessed below.

 Complaints about the Police and Crime Panel

-Any complaints about the Police and Crime Panel should be referred to the Local Government Ombudsman.
+Any complaints about the Surrey Police and Crime Panel should be referred to the Local Government and Social Care Ombudsman:

-Refreshed Surrey Police & Crime Panel Complaints Protocol - 28 June 2018
+- Surrey Police and Crime Panel Complaints Sub-Committee Protocol 2021 (PDF)